CopernicaMarketingSoftware/Documentation/Publisher/en/smarty-2-vs-smarty-3.md

 ### The syntax is more strict

-Adding multiple parameters to a smarty 3 function requires you to surround the parameter with quotes, especially when spaces or colons are used in the pararmeter.
+Adding multiple parameters to a Smarty 3 function requires you to surround the parameter with quotes, especially when spaces or colons are used in the pararmeter.
 Example: